Is a settlement agreement tax-free?

 - What sums under a settlement agreement are taxable?

-- What sums under a settlement agreement are not tax-free?
+- What sums can you expect to receive under a settlement agreement tax-free?

 - Examples of where sums can be paid tax-free under a settlement agreement